Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the Caribbean

 The Attractions & Things To Do

-The 7 block historic district is packed with interesting attractions.
-Don’t miss visiting the San Juan National Historic Site, two five century old forts the entire family will enjoy.
+The 7 blocks historic district is packed with interesting attractions.
+Don’t miss visiting the San Juan National Historic Site, two five-century old forts the entire family will enjoy.
 Old San Juan is so much more than historic attractions, visit museums, dine at excellent restaurants, go shopping, take salsa lessons, enjoy beaches and water sports nearby.
 Almost everywhere you go, there’s a breathtaking view of the San Juan Bay and the Atlantic Ocean, so make sure you have plenty of space on your digital camera.
-Rent a car and enjoy fantastic day trips, packed with world class attractions you won’t find anywhere else in the Caribbean.
+Rent a car and enjoy fantastic day trips, packed with world-class attractions you won’t find anywhere else in the Caribbean.
 Be sure to take an afternoon nap at your hotel so you can re-energize in order to enjoy the vibrant nightlife of Old San Juan.

 The Colors of Old San Juan

-Visually Old San Juan brings on feelings of happiness, with its perfectly coordinated candy and bright pastel colored buildings.
-You’ll be walking on blue toned cobblestones, you’ll be looking up at decorated balconies with bright pink bougainvillaea flowers that move to the ocean breeze.
+Visually Old San Juan brings on feelings of happiness, with its perfectly coordinated candy and bright pastel-colored buildings.
+You’ll be walking on blue-toned cobblestones, you’ll be looking up at decorated balconies with bright pink bougainvillea flowers that move to the ocean breeze.

 The Architecture of Old San Juan